 In his 2018 book, Deciphering the Gospels Proves Jesus Never Existed, R.G.
-Price falls into the trap that is everpresent for independent scholars: not having sufficiently ‘read around’ the topic.
-Price erroneously bases his argument on and takes for granted the integrity of the current versions of the Pauline letters and Acts, and the purported ‘messianic fervor’ of the Judean people in the First Jewish War.
+Price falls into the trap that is ever-present for independent scholars: not having sufficiently ‘read around’ the topic.
+Price erroneously bases his argument on and takes for granted the integrity of the received versions of the Pauline letters and Acts, and also the purported ‘messianic fervor’ of the Judean people in the First Jewish War.

 The Pauline letters

-The integrity of the Pauline letters has been seriously contested by Robert M. Price in The Amazing Colossal Apostle (2012).
+The integrity of the Pauline letters is contested by Robert M. Price in The Amazing Colossal Apostle (2012).
 Robert M. Price identifies multiple layers in the letters, based on voice, literary style, religious viewpoint, anachronous doctrine, etc. Most of these edits to the original forms of the Letters of Paul were made in the second century, after Mark wrote.
-I find Robert M. Price’s method of analysis valid, and his insights illuminating.* It is impossible that Mark knew by the Pauline letters as we currently have them.
-And therefore the apparent parallels between the Gospel of Mark and the Letters of Paul can be explained by second-century editing to conform the (already-edited Letters of Paul) to the older and now-foundational story of Jesus in the Gospel of Mark.
-No, Mark did not imitate the Letters of Paul, as RG Price claims.
+I find Robert M. Price’s method of analysis valid, and his insights illuminating.
+(See examples at the end of this post.*) It is impossible that Mark knew and imitated the Pauline letters as we currently have them.
+A better explanation of the apparent parallels between the Gospel of Mark and the (original) Letters of Paul is that second-century Catholics edited the Letters of Paul to conform their original Marcionite versions to the story of Jesus in the Gospel of Mark.

 No messianic fervor